GiladMRI/MLN/README.md

 ```
 The results will appear in RealData/OnRealData0{1,2}.mat.
 Note that real and imaginary channels are separated.

+Output images are produced during the run.
+In the output images, each row contain the reconstruction on a different training image, in the order real, imaginary, magnitude, phase.
+Image used for training on the right, reconstructd image on the left.

+Expected output can be seen in the image in the RealData folder: the reonstructed image from real data is shown on the first row (mismatching with non-existing training image).

 # Calling from MATLAB
 `RunTFForMatlab.sh` should be edited with the correct folders, CUDA, etc. Execution should be enabled:
 ```